muritane/coordination-architecture/architecture.md

 In practice, architects function as:

-* stewards of option space,
+- stewards of option space,
-* early detectors of irreversible cost,
+- early detectors of irreversible cost,
-* translators between local incentives and global impact,
+- translators between local incentives and global impact,
-* manual “garbage collectors” for commitments.
+- manual “garbage collectors” for accumulated commitments.

-Their most valuable contributions are preventative and counterfactual, which makes them difficult to observe and easy to discount.
+Their most valuable contributions are preventative and counterfactual, which makes them:

+- difficult to observe,
+- easy to discount,
+- poorly captured by output-based metrics.

 ---